toine512/matrix_reloaded_ctrl/README.md

 options:
-  -h, --help            show this help message and exit --matrix-hostname MATRIX_HOSTNAME
+  -h, --help            show this help message and exit --matrix-targets MATRIX_TARGETS
                         Defaults to 'matrix-reloaded.local'.
-                        Matrix display hostname or IP address to connect to.
+                        Comma-separated list of matrix display hostname or IP address to connect to.
+                        (format location:port)
   --log-level {TRACE,DEBUG,INFO,SUCCESS,WARNING,ERROR,CRITICAL}
                         Defaults to INFO.
 Messages level SUCCESS and higher are output to stderr.
                         Level SUCCESS corresponds to successful events that are important